KQM-git/TCL/evidence/mechanics/equipment/artifacts.md

 Above numbers have being subtracted from 150 \(started with that hp before healing\)

-## **Tiara Sets**

-### **Tiara Status Resist 1-set Effect Applies Even if not Visually Active**

-**By: tankex\#4275**

-In this test, we see if the 1 set effect of Tiara is active even when not visually active due to have 2 other concurrent set effects enabled \(eg 2 set Instructor + 2 set Berserker + 1 set Tiara\).

-**Test:**

-For the test I used Venti Lvl.
-40 with and without Tiara of Flame \(40% less time affected by pyro\), and to apply the pyro debuff I used Xiangling's elemental skill with grass to create a fire surface.

-Test 1 **-** No Tiara on, both set slots filled - Pyro debuff lasts for aprox 10 seconds

-Test 2 **-** Tiara on, both set slots filled, tiara buff not showing - Pyro debuff lasts for aprox 4/5 seconds

-Test 3 **-** Tiara on, buff showing - Pyro debuff lasts for approx 4/5 seconds

-**Conclusion:**

-The Tiara status resist 1-set effect applies even when not visually active.

-### **80% Status Resistance is Possible through Tiara**

-**By: Tankex\#4275**

-In this test, we see if the 1 set effect of the Tiara is active in Domains and if its stackable with elemental resonances \(Hydro resonance for this particular test\).

-**Tiara of Flame, Domain tests:**

-Test 1 - No tiara, both set slots filled - Pyro debuff last long enough for the domain to reapply before it wears off.
-Pyro debuff infinite duration

-Test 2 - Tiara on, both set slots filled, tiara buff not showing - Pyro debuff lasts 25 seconds

-Test 3 - Tiara on, buff showing - Pyro debuff lasts 25 seconds

-Test 4 - Tiara on, buff showing, hydro resonance up - Pyro debuff lasts for only 8 seconds.

-**Conclusion:** the Tiara works with Leyline disorders and is additive with elemental resonances, so you are able to get up to 80% debuff resistance.

-**Additional testing was performed by Tankex regarding electro debuff**

-I decided to test if the "Affected by Element for 40% less time" bonus also work with other domains apart from fire.
-I did some runs with and without the tiara in "Hidden Palace of Lianshian Formula" to test the electro Debuff and I got this.

-Test 1 - No tiara nor Elemental resonance - Duration of the Debuff 20 seconds.

-Test 2 - Tiara on, no elemental resonance - Duration of the Debuff 12 seconds.

 ## Thundering Fury

 ### **How 4pc Thundering Fury Interacts with Elemental Mastery**